crawl/crawl/crawl-ref/docs/crawl_manual.rst

    charm-wrought steel.
 Their exoskeletons, capable of wielding weapons independently in each arm, are begun with hand-me-downs from their sprawling families.
-By the time they come of age, they are inseparable from their creations, and experienced individuals often further customize themselves with uniquely powerful additions.
+By the time they come of age, they are inseparable from their creations, and experienced individuals often further customise themselves with uniquely powerful additions.

    Haphazard and jerry-rigged, Coglin exoskeletons lack the flexibility of